 Myth #4 – Maintaining a swimming pool is expensive

-With proper regular maintenance and the wide range of products in a competitive market, keeping an average swimming pool can be as low as 25 dollars a month.
+With proper regular maintenance and a wide range of products in a competitive market, keeping an average swimming pool can be as low as 25 dollars a month.

 Myth completely busted.